Whitby Jet, History of the Jet Industry in Whitby

 History of Whitby jet

-At the sight of an old railway station excavation in York, a coffin, found to hold the remains of a Roman woman, revealed her hair held back by pins made from jet.
+At the sight of an old railway station excavation in York, a coffin found to hold the remains of a Roman woman revealed her hair held back by pins made from jet.
 A monastery in Saxon, Streanaeshalch, revealed pieces of Whitby jet jewellery and literary evidence of jet made into beads, rings and crosses that the monks had worn.
 Vikings fashioned jet into crosses, one of which had been unearthed in York.
-A chess piece, also believed to be of Viking origin, was found as well.
+A chess piece, also believed to be of Viking origin, was also found.

 Queen Victoria and the Fossil Coast

 It is in no small way that Whitby came to prominence during the reign of Victoria.
-Leisure time for the Victorians was a revolutionary concept and consequently, spa towns appeared across the country.
+Leisure time for the Victorians was a revolutionary concept; consequently, spa towns appeared nationwide.
 Whitby became an instant hit, visited by tourists seeking a breath of sea air and a stroll along the promenade.

-The link to Queen Victoria and the world-famous jet industry is the thing that put Whitby on the map.
-In 1861 at the funeral of Albert, the Queen’s beloved husband, Victoria wore a Whitby jet brooch as part of her mourning dress.
-The endorsement of a monarch sealed the fame of this unique and unusual rare stone forever and with it the fortunes of Whitby.
+The link to Queen Victoria and the world-famous jet industry is what put Whitby on the map.
+In 1861, at the funeral of Albert, the Queen's beloved husband, Victoria, wore a jet brooch as part of her mourning dress.
+The endorsement of a monarch sealed the fame of this unique and unusual stone forever and, with it, the fortunes of Whitby.

 The jewellery industry

 The Whitby jet jewellery industry dates back to the early 1800s when a retired naval officer known as Captain Tremlett decided there was money to be made from the gemstone.
-Captain Tremlett noticed two locals, one of which was a popular publican John Carter, making small crosses and beads from locally found jet.
+Captain Tremlett noticed two locals, one of whom was a popular publican, John Carter, making small crosses and beads from a locally found jet.

 Jet Workshop, Frank Meadow Sutcliffe